Check the upcoming programs and events at our libraries.

 Find out more about what we offer for the younger generation here

 The City of Kalamunda Libraries are here to assist with accessing your COVID-19 Vaccination Certificate including setting up the ServiceWA App on your smartphone.
-You can also print and laminate your vaccination certificate for free.

 Find out how to book here